VIDT Datalink Trading 11.9% Lower Over Last Week (VIDT)

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-VIDT Datalink’s launch date was August 18th, 2018.
+VIDT Datalink was first traded on August 18th, 2018.
 VIDT Datalink’s total supply is 1,000,000,000 tokens and its circulating supply is 770,011,370 tokens.
+The official message board for VIDT Datalink is medium.com/@vidtdatalink.
+The Reddit community for VIDT Datalink is https://reddit.com/r/vidt and the currency’s Github account can be viewed here.
 The official website for VIDT Datalink is www.vidt-datalink.com.
-The Reddit community for VIDT Datalink is https://reddit.com/r/vidt and the currency’s Github account can be viewed here.
-The official message board for VIDT Datalink is medium.com/@vidtdatalink.
 VIDT Datalink’s official Twitter account is @vidt_datalink and its Facebook page is accessible here.

 VIDT is an ERC20 compliant token on the Ethereum network.”